Installation - Installers available for local jobs

 Each blended box will contain 20sf of square-edged wood planks that are 4', 6', or 8' long.
 Open each box and sort through your wood.
 There may have been some movement due to different climates, so store your wood in a temperature controlled room for 4-7 days before installing.
 If you find a piece that is warped to some extent, you can install it using nails and glue, or cut it to shorter lengths as a filler for smaller areas.
 Remember that it is normal to expect some movement.
 It is recommended to order 10-20% extra wood to allow for natural movement of wood and install errors on site.
 Strategically lay out your wood to create your custom design before install.
-If your design will show exposed ends, trim or sand the ends of the boards, and use the enclosed touch-up sealer on the raw ends.
+If your design will show exposed ends, trim or sand the ends of the boards, and use the enclosed touch-up stain on the raw ends.
 If you have chosen our metal inserts for your project, a coordinating metal corner board can be applied to the exposed ends as another option.
 These can be purchased on our website.
 All wood siding comes with waxed ends to prevent checking, or splitting wood on the ends.
 Paint your wall a dark color so that cracks between the wood will look like shadows.
 If you are using metal inserts, this may not be necessary.

 1. Put furring strips horizontally across the wall so blended wood has a solid surface to nail into.